-The Parent Liaison serves as a bridge between home and school, coordinates parent education and support programs, leads student recruitment/outreach efforts, leads community outreach to establish partnerships in the community to benefit MCMS families and provides support to MCMS students and families to help meet their needs.
+The parent liaison serves as a bridge between home and school, coordinates parent education and support programs, leads student recruitment/outreach efforts, leads community outreach to establish partnerships in the community to benefit Mayacamas families, and provides support to Mayacamas students and families to help meet their needs.

-The primary roles and responsibilities of the Parent Liaison shall include/but are not limited to:
+The primary roles and responsibilities of the parent liaison will include/but are not limited to:

-- Lead student recruitment/outreach in the community including coordinating volunteer distribution of flyers, scheduling and hosting Open Houses, coordinating door-to-door canvassing (as needed), hosting other outreach events in the community and representing MCMS at community events - Assist office staff in collecting lottery application forms, enrollment packets and responding to prospective parent/guardian questions - Conduct outreach in the community to establish partnerships for MCMS with community services organizations such as health clinics, legal clinics, housing, food, and other services providers; maintain list of partners and referral agencies and refer families as needed - Coordinate and collaboratively plan with Head of School and other staff a series of parent education workshops (at least one monthly) on topics of interest to parents, including supporting their children's development, positive communication strategies, supporting academic success at home, high school A-G requirements, college readiness/awareness,
+- Lead student recruitment/outreach in the community including coordinating volunteer distribution of flyers, scheduling and hosting open houses, coordinating door-to-door canvassing (as needed), hosting other outreach events in the community, and representing Mayacamas at community events - Assist office staff in collecting lottery application forms and enrollment packets and in responding to prospective parent/guardian questions - Conduct outreach in the community to establish partnerships for Mayacamas with community services organizations such as health clinics, legal clinics, housing, food, and other services providers; maintain list of partners and referral agencies and refer families as needed - Coordinate and collaboratively plan with Head of School and other staff a series of parent education workshops (at least one monthly) on topics of interest to parents, including supporting their children's development, positive communication strategies, supporting academic success at home, high school A-G requirements, college readiness/awareness, drug/alcohol awareness, and more.
+Promote events to parents/guardians, encourage attendance, and track parent sign-ins - Support Head of School in planning and implementing school events including Orientation, Back-to-School Night, monthly cafecitos with the Head of School, SLCs, celebrations of learning, assemblies, etc.; promote events to the school community, invite parents and community members (as appropriate) to events, and collect sign-in sheets. - Serve as first point of contact between school and home regarding attendance issues for unexcused absences, in accordance with Mayacamas policy; contact parent/guardians as needed regarding unexcused absences and follow-up as needed to request meeting between parents/guardians and school leader - Implement the school timeline for activities to reduce/eliminate chronic absenteeism - Assist school leaders in creating and distributing school newsletters, flyers, report cards, email blasts, website updates, and other information

-- drug/alcohol awareness, and more.
-Promote events to parents/guardians, encourage attendance, track parent sign-ins - Support Head of School in planning and implementing school events including Orientation, Back-to-School Night, monthly cafecitos with the Head of School, SLCs, celebrations of learning, assemblies, etc.; promote events to the school community, invite parents and community members (as appropriate) to events and collect sign-in sheets - Serve as first point of contact between school and home regarding attendance issues for unexcused absences, in accordance with MCMS policy; contact parent/guardians as needed regarding unexcused absences and follow-up as needed to request meeting between parents/guardians and school leader - Implement the school timeline for activities to reduce/eliminate chronic absenteeism - Assist school leaders in creating and distributing school newsletters, flyers, report cards, email blasts, website updates and other information - Schedule and request parent participation in conferences, meetings and other activities as requested by school leaders and counseling staff - Serve as an informational resource to parents, staff and others concerning school programs, services, attendance issues and other matters - Train parents/guardians in using Aeries and Echo and ensure computers are available on campus for parent use to check student information - Help distribute and collect annual stakeholder surveys and encourage participation
+- Schedule and request parent participation in conferences, meetings, and other activities as requested by school leaders and counseling staff - Serve as an informational resource to parents, staff, and others concerning school programs, services, attendance issues, and other matters - Train parents/guardians in using Aeries and Echo and ensure computers are available on campus for parents use to check student information - Help distribute and collect annual stakeholder surveys and encourage participation.

-- Associate's Degree; Bachelor's degree preferred - Two years' experience working with students or families in a social services or educational environment - Bilingual in Spanish - Excellent communication and presentation skills
+- Associate's degree; bachelor's degree preferred - Two years' experience working with students or families in a social services or educational environment or similar experience - Bilingual in Spanish - Excellent communication and presentation skills